sentclose/sentc-docs/docs/src/guide/encrypt.md

 ## Encrypt strings

-This is a special case because otherwise you must use an utf-8 reader to read the text as bytes and then encrypt these bytes.
+Encrypting strings is a special case, as it requires converting the text to bytes using an UTF-8 reader before encryption.

-Sentc will handle this for you with the string encrypt functions.
+To simplify this process, Sentc offers string encryption functions that handle this conversion for you.

 :::: tabs type:card